granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 A great analogy for hierarchical transformer architecture comes from computer vision.
 Ideally, if one is building an image representation, each pixel should interact with the other.
 However, if one is building a representation of a video, it would be virtually impossible to allow every pixel of every frame to interact with one another.
 Instead, it is significantly more efficient to first build a representation of each frame by letting each of its pixels interact with one another and then build a representation of the video by allowing each frame representation to interact.
 Similarly, TabBERT decomposes a large and complex operation into two smaller operations: contextualizing representations of each event and then using those contextualized event representations to represent the sequence as a whole.

 The hierarchical transformer architecture dramatically reduces the memory complexity of the model.
-Self-attention is notorious for its quadratic memory complexity (both during training and inference) with respect to context size.
+Self-attention has quadratic memory complexity (both during training and inference) with respect to context size.
 By utilizing two transformer-encoders to attend the fields and events separately, we do not require extensive memory requirements for sufficiently long contexts.
 In effect, we have reduced the memory complexity from a worst-case of $O((L F)^2)$ into a less prohibitive $O(L^2 F + L F^2)$.
 Within the typical ranges of $L$ (128 to 512) and $F$ (5 to 20), this reduces memory requirements by a bit over an order of magnitude.

 TabBERT, while elegant, did come with some major drawbacks.
 The most significant limitation is that TabBERT coerces continuous fields ($RR^(N times L times F)$) into a categorical data type ($WW^(N times L times F)$).
 For example, the model cannot represent the dollar amounts associated with a transaction unless you bin them into categorical levels: